astriaorg/docs/docs/dev-cluster/1-overview.md

 :::tip
 The primary use of the dev-cluster is running the full stack completely locally.
-There are elements of it that are used for running a local rollup that connects to the remote dev-net, but those will be [discussed in a later section](/docs/running-a-rollup-on-astria-dusknet/local-rollup-deployment/).
+There are elements of it that are used for running a local rollup that connects to the remote dev-net, but those will be [discussed in another section](/docs/running-a-rollup-on-astria-dusknet/local-rollup-deployment/).
 :::